- Category: Blueprints

-- Change world layer texture used on the sky to the skysphere:
+- Change world layer texture used on the sky to the sky sphere:

 Additional material effects

 There are few features in Fast Stylized Procedural Sky that are disabled in default material.
-It is because not all users need this advanced options and hitches on efficiency are not good enough to enable all of them by default.
+It is because not all users need these advanced options and hitches on efficiency are not good enough to enable all of them by default.